masa-finance/docs/docs/masa-subnet/validator/3-create-wallet.md

 title: 3.
 Create Wallet
 ---

-If you not created a wallet for your validator, you can create one now.
+If you have not created a wallet for your validator, you can create one now.
 If you have an existing wallet, you can skip this step and move on to the next section.

 ## Create cold wallet